Last updated: September 26, 2024

 2. Decide on the amount: Determine how much extra you can comfortably afford to pay towards your mortgage each month.
 Even a small additional amount may lead to a significant impact over time.

 3. Specify the purpose: Clearly communicate to your lender that the extra payment is meant to be applied to the principal balances.
-This will ensure that the additional amount is reducing the loan amount rather than being put towards future interest payments.
+This will ensure that the additional amount is reducing the principal amount rather than being put towards future interest payments.

 4. Choose a repayment strategy: Consider employing a common strategy such as the biweekly payment plan or the additional lump sum payment.
 The biweekly payment plan involves making half of your monthly payment every two weeks, resulting in an extra payment each year.
 With the additional lump sum payment, you make a one-time payment towards your principal balance.
+Before settling on a specific strategy, remember to ask your lender about their rules and guidelines regarding early payments.

 5. Automate your payments: Set up automatic payments so that the extra amount is conveniently deducted from your checking account each month, without any chances of forgetting or delaying.